Question about Apple MA590LLA Mac Desktop

-Desktop display moves all over the display when the mouse is used
+Desktop moves all over the display when the mouse is moved.

 I know you've already visited the Mouse options in Preferences, but did you check to see if the "Zoom Using Scroll Wheel" box is checked?
 If it is, uncheck it.

 Or on the keyboard, try pressing these three keys at the same time: Option / Apple (Command) / 8.
 That should do the same thing.